 Sachin Tendulkar - The Opener

 The main contribution of Sachin Tendulkar was the way he changed the opening of cricket.
 The Indian team was struggling with opening batsmen as many of them were unable to give India a good start against any teams.
-The whole scenario changed when Sachin was given an opportunity to open the innings against New Zealand in 1992 and he made it count.
+The whole scenario changed when Sachin was allowed to open the innings against New Zealand in 1992 and he made it count.
 After that match, he was the opening batsman for the Indian cricket team.
 Sachin Tendulkar became very good at opening innings which helped the Indian team to have a good start in the match.
 The major runs Sachin scored in ODI cricket is by opening the batting for India.
 India got an opening in the form of Sachin Tendulkar who was very good at scoring and helping to set the momentum for India.

 Sachin Tendulkar and his Greatest Innings

 There are many innings of Sachin Tendulkar that are remembered to this day.
 Some of his innings are: